OpenVPN/openvpn3-linux/docs/man/openvpn3-autoload.8.rst

 Attribute: autostart
 """"""""""""""""""""
-The *autostart* boolean declares if the configuration profile should be started once it has been imported into the OpenVPN 3 Configuration Manager.
+The :code:`autostart` boolean declares if the configuration profile should be started once it has been imported into the OpenVPN 3 Configuration Manager.
-(Default: ``false``)
+(Default: :code:`false`)

 Attribute: name
 """""""""""""""
-By default, all automatically imported configuration profiles will use the complete profile filename, including the *.conf* or *.ovpn* file extension.
+By default, all automatically imported configuration profiles will use the complete profile filename, including the :code:`.conf` or :code:`.ovpn` file extension.
 If this attribute is set, this string will be used for the profile name instead of the filename on the filesystem.
 Beware that the configuration manager will accept duplicate profile names.

 Section: acl
 ~~~~~~~~~~~~

-The *acl* section declares several Access Control Level parameters of
+The :code:`acl` section declares several Access Control Level parameters of
 the imported configuration profile.
 Valid settings are:
 ::

     "acl": {